 While the inside of Mt.
 Erebus may be extremely hot, outside of it, one would quickly freeze to death in the Antarctic temperatures.
 Riddling the side of the snow-covered volcano are ice caves, carved out by the escaping volcanic gases.
 Because of the gas, the ice caves stay a consistent 32 degrees, making them a likely spot for undiscovered extremophiles.
-The volcanic gases heat their way through these ice caves and escape into the air to form enormous 60-foot chimneys of ice, or “fumaroles” with noxious volcanic gases pouring our from their tips.
+The volcanic gases heat their way through these ice caves and escape into the air to form enormous 60-foot chimneys of ice, or “fumaroles” with deadly volcanic gases pouring out from their tips.

-Debris from the crash is still visible on the volcano, despite an extensive recovery and clean up mission.
+Debris from the crash is still visible on the volcano, despite an extensive recovery and clean up the mission.
 The unclaimed remains of the crash victims are entombed at a memorial at the Waikumete Cemetery in West Aukland, New Zealand where every year a wreath is laid in memory.